-A possible method for qualifying the measurement environment works with the help of a reference sound source (RSS).
-The idea of the project is to replace this expensive RSS with a small, portable machine (e.g. industrial vacuum cleaner, compressed air compressor), available in every company, and to determine its sound power according to a noise test code in the acoustic free field, approximated by a free parking lot at low background noise.
-Subsequently, this replacement RSS is brought into the room, in which in the future all machines of the manufacturer shall be measured, and its sound power is measured there again.
-Since the noise power level determined there is higher because of the sound reflections in the room, the ambient noise correction of the measuring chamber is obtained from the difference between the two sound power levels.
+A possible procedure for qualifying the measurement environment uses a reference sound source (RSS).
+The idea is to use a small, portable, loud machine available in every company as a substitute RSS instead of an expensive RSS.
+The sound power level of this substitute RSS is initially determined through measurements in the acoustic free field, which are carried out according to a noise emission measurement standard.
+Subsequently, the substitute RSS is placed in the room in which all machines of the manufacturer are to be measured.
+There its sound power level is measured again.
+Since the sound power level determined there is higher than in the free field due to sound reflections in the room, the approximate environmental correction for the test room is derived from the difference between the two sound power levels.

 Unit 2.2 "Physical Agents"